dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 ---
 layout: default
-title: "Dart Web Components Specification"
+title: "Dart Web Components and Templates Specification"
 rel:
   author: siggi-cherem
-description: "A detailed specification of how to use Dart Web Components for declarative modern web apps."
+description: "A detailed specification of how to use Dart Web Components and templates for declarative modern web apps."
 has-permalinks: true
 ---
 {% comment %}